 The purchase price was \$88.0 million (Purchase Price) in cash payable at the closing of the transaction (Closing), subject to customary adjustments for City Gear's cash on hand and net working capital as of the Closing date.
 The Purchase Agreement provided that a portion of the Purchase Price be used at Closing to pay off and redeem the outstanding preferred membership interests in City Gear as well as certain other outstanding indebtedness.
 In addition, the aggregate consideration payable to the Sellers in connection with the transaction includes two contingent payments (Earnout) based on City Gear's achievement of certain EBITDA thresholds (as defined in the Purchase Agreement) for the 52-week periods ended February 1, 2020 and January 30, 2021, respectively.
 The aggregate amount of the Earnout, if any, will not exceed \$25.0 million.
-The preliminary fair value of the Earnout is recorded in other liabilities on our unaudited condensed consolidated balance sheets.

-With over 130 stores, the acquisition provides us with substantially greater scale in the athletic specialty market and is an extension of our strategy to provide high demand, branded products to underserved markets.
-During the 13 weeks ended May 4, 2019, we have incurred \$1.7 million in acquisition-related expenses, excluding acquisition-related interest expense.
+The acquisition provides us with substantially greater scale in the athletic specialty market and is an extension of our strategy to provide high demand, branded products to underserved markets.
+During the 13 weeks and 26 weeks ended August 3, 2019, we incurred \$7.6 million and \$9.2 million in acquisition-related expenses, respectively, excluding acquisition-related interest expense.